genshin-base/main-site/data/translated/builds/en.md

 The ranking here only **assumes Jean's personal damage and not the utility it gives.** If you want to furthermore buff your main DPS, you can give this sword to Jean as she **can trigger Freedom-Sworn's skill relatively easily since Anemo is always trigger.**

 [Lion's Roar](#weapon:lions-roar)<br>
-Depending on passive uptime, it can be ranked over [Favonius](#weapon:favonius-sword) (at 50% uptime) and even [Aquila](#weapon:aquila-favonia) (at 100% uptime).
+Depending on passive uptime, it can be ranked over [Favonius Sword](#weapon:favonius-sword) (at 50% uptime) and even [Aquila Favonia](#weapon:aquila-favonia) (at 100% uptime).

 **Regarding Artifact Sets**

 [Viridescent Venerer (4)](#artifact:viridescent-venerer)<br>
-is the bread and butter for Anemo characters in general, as it is **commonly used for the 40% elemental resistance shred.**
+The bread and butter for Anemo characters in general, as it is **commonly used for the 40% elemental resistance shred.**

 [Noblesse Oblige (4)](#artifact:noblesse-oblige)<br>
-is the other option for **providing utilities to the team.** This set gives a **20% partywide ATK boost** after Jean casts her Elemental Burst.
+Another option for **providing utilities to the team.** This set gives a **20% partywide ATK boost** after Jean casts her Elemental Burst.

 [Ocean-Hued Clam (4)](#artifact:ocean-hued-clam)<br>
-is the best set for Jean's personal damage, as the damage it deals scales with Jean's burst healing.
+The best set for Jean's personal damage, as the damage it deals scales with Jean's burst healing.
 However, because Jean's total damage output is on the low end, it is generally recommended to prioritize utility options such as Noblesse Oblige or Viridescent Venerer over this set.

+**Regarding Mainstat Choices**

+Elemental Mastery should only be used **when Jean is paired with Bennett,** as her burst ticks will swirl the self applied Pyro from Bennett's burst, acting as a damage source and Pyro application.
+Because of this, high burst uptime is required and so weapons with EM and ER passives are preferred. ([Freedom Sworn](#weapon:freedom-sworn), [Skyward Blade](#weapon:skyward-blade), [Favonius Sword](#weapon:favonius-sword), [Sacrificial Sword](#weapon:sacrificial-sword), [Iron Sting](#weapon:iron-sting), [Amenoma Kageuchi](#weapon:amenoma-kageuchi))

 **Regarding Talent Priorities**

 If you prefer more damage than healing, prioritize Elemental Skill over Elemental Burst since it scales better.

-**For Support Jean,** you can either go for **more ATK for stronger heals, but relatively lower Burst uptime,** or **more ER for lower heals, but higher Burst uptime.** Choosing between these two is up to personal preference, although **if another Anemo character is on the team, Jean has very little energy problem** and can potentially go full Sub DPS build.
+For Support Jean, you can either go for more ATK for stronger heals, but relatively lower Burst uptime, or more ER for lower heals, but higher Burst uptime.

+Choosing between these two is up to personal preference, although if another Anemo character is on the team, Jean has very little energy problem and can potentially go full Sub DPS build.

 # === characters.#kaeya.credits ===